mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/page-types.md

 ## Adding database-fields

 Adding database fields is a simple process.
-You define them in an array of the static variable ''$db'', this array is added on the object class.
+You define them in an array of the static variable `$db`, this array is added on the object class.
 For example, Page or StaffPage.
-Every time you run db/build to recompile the manifest, it checks if any new entries are added to the ''$db'' array and adds any fields to the database that are missing.
+Every time you run db/build to recompile the manifest, it checks if any new entries are added to the `$db` array and adds any fields to the database that are missing.

 For example, you may want an additional field on a StaffPage class which extends Page, called Author.
 Author is a standard text field, and can be [casted](objectmodel) as a variable character object in php (VARCHAR in SQL).
 In the